Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/lookup-tables-api.md

 }
 ```

-### List all the Lookup Tables
+### List all Lookup Tables

-List all the Lookup Tables for the project
+List all the Lookup Tables for the project.

 #### Example request